 That’s it.
 So what of the trace he did leave, his work?

 Most of the time, “J” scratched and scraped out fairly run of the mill etchings to be frank; “Entrance of James I into England”, “A Shipwreck”, “South East View of the Nunnery of St Helen” etc., etc..
 He also churned out those small oval portraits of the men of the day.
 Wallpaper.

-He did however, leave behind something fascinating, both then, and now.
+“J” however, did leave behind something fascinating.
 In 1833, he produced a series of wonderfully coloured, spookily tactile etchings.
 Fossils of all varieties that we can almost reach out and touch.
-But we really don’t need to touch them.